Continuous Patrolling and Hiding Games: Patrolling games

 \begin{definition} Suppose $\n$ is an Eulerian network.
 Let $w$ be a parametrization of $\n$.
 Denote $(w_{t_0})_{t_0\in[0,\lambda(\n)]}$ the family of $\lambda(\n)$-periodic walks such that $w_{t_0}(\cdot) = w(t_0 + \cdot).$ The patroller's uniform strategy is given by the uniform choice of $t_0\in [0,\lambda(\n)]$. \end{definition}

 The next theorem is the main result on patrolling games for networks.
-It gives a simple expression of the value of a patrolling games played on any Eulerian network.
-The result relies on the fact that for such networks, the patroller can achieve the upper bound of proposition \ref{proposition_upperbound} using his uniform strategy.
+It gives a simple expression of the value of patrolling games played on any Eulerian network.
+The result relies on the fact that for such networks, the patroller can achieve the upper bound of \cref{proposition_upperbound} using her uniform strategy.
+Note that \cref{th_euleriannetwork} below is related to \citep[Theorem 1]{alpernetal2016a}, as well as \citep[theorem 13]{alpernetal2011} for Hamiltonian graphs in the discrete case.

-\begin{theorem} If $\n$ is an Eulerian network, then Moreover the attacker's and the patroller's uniform strategies are optimal. \end{theorem}
+\begin{theorem} If $\n$ is an Eulerian network, then Moreover the attacker's and the patroller's uniform strategies are optimal. \end{theorem} The proof of \cref{th_euleriannetwork} is provided in the \hyperlink{app:appendix_patrol}{Appendix of Chapter 4}.
+It is interesting to note that in search games with an immobile hider, the uniform strategies of the searcher and the hider are also optimal in Eulerian networks.